 - 4. In the present case, the disputed 296 enumerated sentences (paragraphs) constitute part of the description, rather than an addendum to the description.
-They are never referred to as claims.
 Hence, it is not justified to presume that the Appellant intended them to be claims. - 5.
-In the Board's view, since the facts underlying the decision in Case J 5/87 differ significantly from those of the present case, the ratio decidendi expressed in the decision in Case J 5/87 cannot extend to the present case. - of Rule 31 EPC the only part of the specification to be considered as claims is the section so headed and that, at the time of filing, the 296 "preferred embodiments" did not represent "claims incurring fees", within the meaning of Rule 31(1) EPC.
-The Board does not consider it necessary to take into account the Appellant's argument based on the contents of the parent application in reaching this conclusion. - 7.
-The fact that the Receiving Section asked the Appellant to pay claims fees for the 296 preferred embodiments without correctly considering the Appellant's intention regarding the matter to be protected does not, in the Board's view, constitute a substantial procedural violation within the meaning of Rule 67 EPC.
-Consequently, the appeal fee is not to be reimbursed.
+In the Board's view, since the facts underlying the decision in Case J 5/87 differ from those of the instant case, the ratio decidendi expressed in the decision in Case J 5/87 cannot extend to the present case. - 6.
+Accordingly, the Board takes the view that for the purpose of Rule 31 EPC the only part of the specification to be considered as claims is the section so headed and that, at the time of filing, the 296 "preferred embodiments" did not represent "claims incurring fees", within the meaning of Rule 31(1) EPC.

+- 7. The fact that the Receiving Section asked the Appellant to pay claims fees for the 296 preferred embodiments without correctly considering the Appellant's intention regarding the matter to be protected does not, in the Board's view, constitute a substantial procedural violation within the meaning of Rule 67 EPC.
+Consequently, the appeal fee shall not be reimbursed. - 8.
 Oral proceedings were requested in case the Board might consider it should reject the appeal.
 In fact, the Board accepts the Appellant's arguments and sets aside the impugned decision as requested without holding oral proceedings.
 The request for oral proceedings is understood to apply only if the Board considered rejecting the appeal itself, and not if it merely considered that it should reject reimbursement of the appeal fee.